aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 achieve the *solved* condition, but when it does, it becomes quite good at balancing the pole!
 You can even apply forces in real time by pressing Alt - left-click and drag on the robot or the pole.

-That's it for this tutorial!
-We welcome you to leave comments and feedback for the tutorial on the relevant [discussions page](https://github.com/aidudezzz/deepbots-tutorials/discussions/12) or to open an issue for any problem you might face with the tutorial. :)
+That's it for this tutorial! :)

+**_We welcome you to leave comments and feedback for the tutorial on the relevant [discussions page](https://github.com/aidudezzz/deepbots-tutorials/discussions/12) or to open an issue for any problem you find in it!_**

 ![Solved cartpole demonstration](/robotSupervisorSchemeTutorial/images/cartPoleWorld.gif)